WilliamMena/WilliamMena.github.io/_posts/2016-06-16-my_first_cli_gem_food_ideas.markdown

 ![description](http://i.imgur.com/16VZjJp.png)

 If you look at the last line in the picture above, you can see some more options to continue navigating through the gem.
-Once inside a recipe you can enter the lines 'list' to see the recipe list again. 'exit' to leave this set of recipes.
+Once inside a recipe you can enter the lines 'list' to see the recipe list again or 'exit' to leave this set of recipes.
 If you type 'url', a direct link to the recipe will open in your browser!

 If you enter 'exit' you will be asked if you would like to enter a new set of ingredients for more recipes.
 If you do, enter 'y'.
 If you want to continue to exit out of the gem you can type 'n'.